 More Panera Copycat Recipes

 Feel free to adjust the chicken soup recipe to your preference.
-Add your favorite veggies, swap the chicken breasts for thighs, or add extra coconut milk!
+Add your favorite veggies, swap the chicken breasts for thighs or rotisserie chicken, or add extra coconut milk!

 I hope you loved this Panera Thai Chicken Soup — if you did, would you share your creation on Instagram, Facebook and Pinterest?
 And be sure to comment below!